 Therefore, if a site is slow, it elicits a negative user response.

-Alright, you might say, users hate slow websites, and Google’s search algorithm penalizes them.
+In fact, users hate slow websites and cause high bounce rates.
+Because of this Google’s search algorithm penalizes them.

 Don’t just take our word for it.
 We’ll explain exactly how load times affect user behavior and what impact that has on search rankings.

 High bounce rates are probably the clearest indicator that there’s something wrong with a website.
 People navigating swiftly away tell Google that a particular page does not deserve its spot in the search results.